 Shift Bristol was set up in 2010 by Sarah Pugh and Laura Corfield.
 The Practical Sustainability Course was a progression of the annual Permaculture Design Courses they delivered in Bristol from 2004.

 Sarah Pugh has lived and worked in Bristol since 1997.
 She worked as the Community Gardener at Easton Community Centre, organised events and fundraised for St Werburghs City Farm and various roles in the voluntary sector.
 She is a founder member of the Bristol Permaculture Group - an active network of over 2,000 people practising sustainable growing and living in the city.
 In 2007 she set up Transition Bristol, the first Transition City.
 She coordinated this project as a volunteer until she had a baby in 2009 and went on to create Shift Bristol.
-She is the lead tutor and creative director of the Practical Sustainability Course as well as teaching other courses, including the Permaculture Design and Effective Collaboration Courses.
+Until 2020 she was the Lead Tutor and Creative Director of the Practical Sustainability Course as well as teaching other courses, including the Permaculture Design and Effective Collaboration Courses.
 She's also a single mum.

-During Laura's hiatus she was succeeded by Iain Stewart, a medical herbalist and previous Shift student.
+In 2013 Laura was succeeded by Iain Stewart, a medical herbalist and previous Shift student.
 He brought new skills and expertise in meticulous organisation and risk assessment to the team.
 He left in 2017 to pursue his herbal practice and other projects, including promoting the film 'In Our Hands' with the Landworkers' Alliance.

 Bryher Bloor joined the team in 2017 fresh from co-ordinating volunteers for the Permaculture Association International Convergence and several years working with forest schools.
-She co-steered the Shift ship for three years, during which she brought her own brand of calm efficiency to the Shift adventure.
+She co-steered Shift Bristol as a Director for three years, during which she brought her own brand of calm efficiency to the Shift adventure.
 She has since worked as a Campaign Manager for Green Party during it's 2021 election campaign and is now an Outreach Coordinator for the Landworkers Alliance's 'Future Farming Resilience' project.
 She continues to be Shift Bristol's Roundhouse Project Manager, during our Practical Sustainability Course roundhouse build.

-A consistent thread running central throughout all our courses is the ever evolving cracking team of over 40 tutors and practitioners who bring their passion, expertise and knowledge to the course.
+A consistent thread running central throughout all our courses is the ever evolving cracking team of over 40 tutors and practitioners.
+Who bring their passion, expertise, knowledge and pioneering spirit.
 All our tutors are working in the field they teach, so their information is fresh, dynamic and direct from the real world.
 We visit many of them in their natural environment so we get to see the successes, challenges and results of their work as we tour gardens, farms, sewage systems, energy projects and homes.